 Testing for MRSA colonisation is usually only carried out as part of Noble’s Hospital inpatient screening policy.
 It is not necessary to screen healthy individuals in the community.

-Will the MRSA harm my family or friends?
+MRSA and my family or friends

 MRSA is not a risk to healthy people, including pregnant women and babies.
 There should be no reason why a person with MRSA cannot mix with others in the community.